 Obviously different things work for different students, but one of the nice things about Minecraft is you generally can tailor it to whatever the students’ needs are.
 When I visit schools and talk to students, their eyes usually light up when they learn what kind of books I write, and when I tell them I was writing stories at their age, too.
 That gets them excited to write their own stories, and we all have to start with putting our thoughts down on paper.
 Now my first Minecrafter series of six books is coming out as a box set, and the spinoff series, which has the same main characters (but different adventures and villains) starts coming out with the book Adventure Against the Endermen.

-I can’t visit every classroom, but I hope I can reach more people with talks about literacy and the love of reading.
+I can’t visit every classroom and find the best books for their teachers, but I hope I can reach more people with talks about literacy and the love of reading.
 Loving to read can help so many other areas in our lives, and if a love of reading starts with reading books related to Minecraft, I think we should look at what we can do with this.